dev-lukaszglowacki/virtual-school/virtual-school-ui/README.md

 This will open the application in your default browser at `http://localhost:3000`.
 The page will automatically reload if you make edits.

-**Note:** The frontend is configured to proxy API requests to the backend at `http://backend:8080` (as defined in `package.json`).
-For this to work, the backend service must be running and accessible.
+**Note:** The frontend development server is configured to proxy API requests to the backend.
+All fetch requests to relative paths (e.g., `/api/students`) will be forwarded to the `proxy` URL defined in `package.json`.
 This is handled automatically when using the main Docker Compose setup.

 ### Building for Production